 - Getting plenty of rest - Drinking plenty of fluids.
-Drinks containing sugar for example juice or milk should be given to those who will not eat. - Taking paracetamol and/ or ibuprofen to manage the fever.
+Sugar containing fluids, for example juice or milk should be given to those who will not eat. - Taking paracetamol and/ or ibuprofen to manage the fever.

 Some patients with measles can start having difficulty.
 The most common of these are;